dazeczxc/dazeczxc/README.md

-# Hi! 👋you can me DASECO.
+# Hi! 👋you can call me DASECO.

 ## My full name is Joshua Daseco